maryamtahhan/veth-benchmark/README.md

 ### Setting up the containers

-Setup the containers by running the `source ./container_setup.sh` script.
+Setup the containers by running the `./container_setup.sh` script.
 This will create the following setup:

 ```bash